ugo-emekauwa/cisco-imm-automation-tools/src/policy_makers/syslog_policy_maker/README.md

 - Configure more than the two Syslog remote logging server options available through the Intersight GUI.

-- Automatically attach the Syslog Policy to a UCS Domain Profile if desired, during the Syslog Policy configuration.
+- Automatically attach the Syslog Policy to a UCS Server and/or UCS Domain Profile if desired, during the Syslog Policy configuration.

 - Quickly restore Syslog Policy configurations as part of your on-prem Intersight backup solution.